awsdocs/aws-freertos-docs/doc_source/ota-cli-workflow.md

 **Note**
 Do not use any personally identifiable information \(PII\) in your OTA update job ID\.
 Examples of personally identifiable information include:
-Your name
+Your name\.
-Your IP address
+Your IP address\.
-Your email address
+Your email address\.
-Your location
+Your location\.
-Bank details
+Bank details\.
-Medical information
+Medical information\.

 `ota-update-id`
 An arbitrary OTA update ID\.

 `target-selection`
 Valid values are:
-+ `SNAPSHOT`: The job terminates after deploying the update to the selected IoT thing or groups\.
++ `SNAPSHOT`: The job terminates after deploying the update to the selected AWS IoT thing or groups\.
 + `CONTINUOUS`: The job continues to deploy updates to devices added to the selected groups\.

 `description`